Winter can be rough in the Boston area, just as it has been over the past several years.

 But that’s not the only precipitation we get.
 It’s abundant in spring, who knows about the summer, and on it goes.

 What’s the point?
-Well, if your house or neighborhood is prone to basement flooding, too much precipitation is not your friend.
+Well, if your house or neighborhood is prone to basement flooding and you’ve not gotten basement waterproofers baltimore to prevent your basement from flooding, too much precipitation is not your friend.

 How Water Gets into Your Basement.

 Water gets into a basement from three different sources: